Digit anomalies in the hadronic mass spectrum, classical and quantum information entropies, and the dynamical QCD scale: for Hadrons

 To quantify the deviation from Newcomb--Benford's law, a $\chi^2$ test can be implemented from the meson mass spectrum dataset in Table \ref{t259}, as

 whose $p$-value at the 5\% significance level reads where $\Gamma(s)$ is the gamma function, and $\Gamma(s,x)=\int_{x}^{\infty}t^{s-1}\,e^{-t}\,dt$ is the upper incomplete gamma function.
-Eq. (\ref{p}) corresponds to the probability of observing a $\chi^2$ distribution value as large or larger than the observed one under the null hypothesis -- that the leading-digit distribution follows Newcomb--Benford's law -- reads $p = P(\chi^2\geq 179.859)=1.075\times 10^{-34}$, which is extremely small, indicating a significant deviation from the Newcomb--Benford distribution.
+Eq. (\ref{p}) corresponds to the probability of observing a $\chi^2$ distribution value as large or larger than the observed one under the null hypothesis -- that the leading-digit distribution follows Newcomb--Benford's law -- reads $p = P(\chi^2\geq 179.859)=1.075\times 10^{-34}$. \bltt{The small $p$-value indicates statistically significant deviation from the Benford reference distribution within the present dataset.}

 It supports QCD-induced energy scale effects and clustering in the meson mass spectrum.
 The emergence of $\Lambda_{\text{QCD}}$ breaks scale invariance and lowers \sie~relative to a scale-free ensemble.
-Therefore, the leading-digit distribution of the meson mass spectrum and its \sie~reflect the existence of an energy scale in QCD.
-The \sie~deficit measures the information entropy cost of emergence of scale in QCD.
+Therefore, the leading-digit distribution of the meson mass spectrum and its \sie~reflect the existence of an energy scale in QCD. \bltt{The entropy deficit provides a quantitative measure of deviation from the scale-invariant reference distribution in the hadronic spectrum, rather than a thermodynamic or energy cost associated with symmetry breaking.}